djaus2/DNETCoreGPIO/DNETCoreGPIO/docs/README.md

 Whilst the above run continously or until stopped the following only do a single pass.
 ***These are used by TRIGGERcmd***

 11/12.
 Relay On/Off

 14. Temperature and Humidity with DHT22 sensor using 1-Wire.
-Get single value and write to /tmp/temperature.txt.
+Get single value and write to /tmp/temperature.txt on RPi
 See TRIGGERcmd.GetTempDHTxx1Wire()
 15. Temperature Pressure and Humidity with BME280.
-Get single values and write to /tmp/temperature.txt
+Get single values and write to /tmp/temperature.txt, on RPi

 The following control the motor as in 6 but as separate commands.